kht321/meralion/README.md

 clear view of what data is used, how metrics are computed, and how to reproduce the experiments.

+**📖 New to this project?** Start with the [User Journey Guide](USER_JOURNEY.md) for step-by-step workflows covering robustness, guardrails, toxicity, and fairness evaluations.

 ---

 ## Why this project exists